glideroggan/dream/readme.md

 # BUGS
+- fix bug with circular dependencies
+  - repository service should "new" up the repositories
+  - no export of the repositories
+  - when a repositories need another repo, it will go via the repository service

 - when you add the swish widget, you can't remove it until you reload, or switch page
 - modal primary buttons keeps their last workflow text, we need to reset it when closing